aripiprazole/aripiprazole/README.md

 I am Gabrielle, a 16yo Software Developer.
 Welcome to my GitHub! 🙂

 - 🔭 I’m currently working on personal projects
-- ❤ I like functional programming and kotlin
+- ❤ I like functional programming
 - 🇧🇷 I was born in Minas Gerais, Brazil
 - 😀 My pronouns are `she/her`
 - 💡 My main language is Kotlin